Guide to Primitivo wine (Italian Zinfandel)

-The most important factor that defines the quality of the wine is the quality of the grapes.
-As winemakers say, “the quality is made in the vineyard”.
+As winemakers say, “quality is made in the vineyard”.
+The most important factor defining the quality of a wine is the quality of the grapes.
 Depending on the target style of wine – inexpensive or premium – the winemaker will decide what quality of harvest they will accept.

 The maximum permitted harvest of Primitivo grapes in Salento IGT is 17 tonnes per hectare.
 That’s much more than the maximum yields permitted in DOC or DOCG areas, where a consortium of winemakers sets a minimum standard of quality.
 In contrast, Primitivo di Manduria DOC has a permitted harvest of only 9 tonnes of grapes per hectare.
 As for a more famous example, in Barolo DOCG, the yield is capped at 8 tonnes per hectare.

 High permitted yields mean that farmers harvest as many grapes as they can: even those of lower quality.
 This practice results in lower-quality wines.
 When the harvest is capped, wine-growers reject low-quality grapes resulting in better wines.

 Growers in Salento IGT who aim for top quality follow the same technique as those in the DOC zone.
 Coming back to our example of Carvinea, the owner and winemaker – Beppe di Maria – chooses to only pick seven tonnes of grapes per hectare.
 This is even less than even than the Primitivo di Manduria’s nine-tonne maximum.
 Beppe performs “first selection” of grapes in the vineyard, discarding all berries that don’t meet his standard.
 As a result, he only uses the best grapes to produce his signature Carvinea Primitivo – which explains why this wine is so successful.

 Primitivo wine information card